-Family history is a prime source for much history and for Chinese Australian history in particular it is the history contained in the jiapu (家譜) or clan genealogies (aka zupu 族谱) that can be a great source of information.
+Family history is a prime source for much history and for Chinese Australian history in particular.
+The history contained in a jiapu (家譜) or clan genealogy (aka zupu 族谱) can be an especially valuable source of information.
 This value is doubled given the relative rarity of Chinese Australian voices in the form of memoirs, letters or novels before the 1920s.
 Until very recent times jiapu’s were always kept and maintained in the family’s village of origin or qiaoxiang (僑鄉).
-For family members overseas this has meant trips back to the village to consult with relatives and increasingly to obtain their own copy of their family’s jiapu as was the case with James Mar in 2015 when he and other members of his Australian-born family visited their qiaoxiang of Sar Chong (沙涌) in the Pearl River Delta district of Zhongshan (中山).
+For family members overseas this has meant trips back to the village to consult with relatives and increasingly to obtain their own copy of their family’s jiapu as was the case with James Mar in 2015 when he and other members of his Australian-born family visited their qiaoxiang of Sar Chong (沙涌) in the Pearl River Delta district of Zhongshan – 中山).

 See here for a copy of the Mar Family jiapu (and an account of a visit to Sar Chong village.

 The exception that proves the rule here being The Poison of Polygamy – see object No.11 and see also No.22 for a later ‘voice’ of interest – “What Happened to Riley”.
 See here for a listing of “Chinese Australian voices”.